-Additionally, ensure that your rosemary plant, along with its companion plants, are situated in an area with good drainage.
-This approach will help maintain the optimal moisture levels for rosemary and its companions, enhancing their overall health and productivity.
+Additionally, ensure that your Rosemary plant, along with its companion plants, is situated in an area with good drainage.
+This approach will help maintain the optimal moisture levels for Rosemary and its companions, enhancing their overall health and productivity.

 Common Pests and Diseases that Can Affect Rosemary

-As a preventive measure, ensure your rosemary is planted in well-draining soil and receiving ample sunlight.
+As a preventive measure, ensure your Rosemary is planted in well-draining soil and receives ample sunlight.
 A strong blast of water can often dislodge these pests.
 For more severe infestations, an application of insecticidal soap may be necessary.

-When I found spittlebugs on one of my rosemary plants, I simply removed every branch that had the spit-looking bug on it.
+When I found Spittlebugs on one of my Rosemary plants, I simply removed every branch that had the spit-looking bug on it.
 I snipped them with scissors, making a pile on the ground.
-I took extra care that it didn’t spread to other parts of the rosemary plant.
+I took extra care that it didn’t spread to other parts of the Rosemary plant.
 Then I put them in a bag and threw them in the garbage can.
-It cured the problem.
+It fixed the problem.

 Companion planting can also be beneficial in deterring pests.
-For instance, planting garlic near rosemary can help keep aphids at bay.
-Other companion plants like thyme and sage can improve air circulation around the rosemary, reducing the chances of fungal diseases.
+For instance, planting Nasturtiums near Rosemary can help keep Aphids at bay.
+They act as sacrificial plants.
+Other companion plants like Thyme and Sage can improve air circulation around the rosemary, reducing the chances of fungal diseases.

 Rosemary is an aromatic perennial evergreen shrub known scientifically as Salvia rosarinus (formerly classified as Rosmarinus officinalis).
 It’s a popular culinary herb in the world of gardening and gastronomy.

 It’s often hailed as the “dew of the sea,” owing to its Mediterranean origins and its love for well-drained, sun-drenched slopes.
-Packed with aroma, flavor, and a multitude of medicinal benefits, rosemary is truly a plant that is cherished around the globe.
+Packed with aroma, flavor, and a multitude of medicinal benefits, Rosemary is a staple plant that is grown around the globe.

 Rosemary can also be used to enhance the flavors of various drinks, offering a sophisticated twist.
 Its fragrant, woodsy flavor pairs well with many cocktails, such as gin and tonics or vodka lemonades.
 Additionally, it can be used in non-alcoholic drinks, like homemade lemonade or hot teas, providing a unique and refreshing taste.